jlinoff/rsa_demo/README.md

 $ ssh-keygen -t rsa -b 2048 -f test1 -N '' -m PEM -q
 ```

-This command is not secure.
+This above command is not secure.
 Do not use it for production keys.
 One
 should always use a non-empty passphrase.

 I hope that this helps you understand how RSA works.